mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/reference_manual/index.md

 Available Types |  Description
 ------------ | ------------
-Reference | Only the Tipo's key will be stored against this Tipo Embed | The tipo will be embedded into the current Tipo.
+Reference | Only the Tipo's key will be stored against this Tipo Embed | The Tipo will be embedded into the current Tipo.
 This is used in cases where a copy of another object is required instead of a reference.

 ### Relationship filter